rault/rails-backbone-example/README.md

 ```
 [commit](https://github.com/rault/rails-backbone-example/commit/d55065603a8207e053583ad54385fab2ca5705e5)

-<--------------------------- END DIVERSION --------------------------->

 ##### Controllers

 The controllers are going to provide the data for our API.
 The mappings could be 1:1 of models to controllers except for orders.
-It doesn't make sense for order lines to exist separate from an order except in the database where we don't want to repeat order numbers for each line.
+It doesn't make sense for order lines to exist separate from an order except in the database where we don't want to repeat order information for each line.
+In database speak this is called "normalization".
 Conceptually they're really just one thing anyway, an "order".
-From our APIs perspective this will be the only way the order lines will be used.
-So it makes sense to have a single controller for both.
+From our APIs perspective this will be the only way the orders and their lines will be used.
+So it makes sense to have a single controller that combines the two models.

 Another requirement from Spatula Emporium is that data can't really be deleted.
-Maybe its a compliance thing.
+Maybe its an auditing compliance thing.
 If a customer goes away their records will need updated to show a "deleted" state and the orders will be updated to show a "cancelled" state.
 To accommodate this, create migrations adding a deleted field to the tables and a cancelled field on the order and order lines.

 > rails